Special-K-s-Flightsim-Bots/DCSServerBot/docs/installation/discord-server.md

 DCS = DcsSrvBot-DcsUser
 ```

-Maybe you have already some roles and you want the bot to use them.
+Maybe you have already some roles, and you want the bot to use them.
 Every Discord member has to read your rules and got the role members after accepting them.
 And you have a role DiscordAdmins which should have the rights of DCS Admin.
 Then you can use this: